-The historic overlay broadly seeks to define and protect historic neighborhoods.
+The historic (H) overlay district broadly seeks to define and protect historic neighborhoods.
 This zoning strategy provides oversight for ensuring that its historic buildings and streetscapes are protected from inappropriate changes.
 This protection is accomplished through the review of proposals for changes to buildings exteriors, and approval or denial of the changes based on the design guidelines and the specific characteristics of the neighborhood.
-This design review is conducted monthly by the Knoxville Historic Zoning Commission (HZC), whose members are appointed by the Mayor and confirmed by City Council.
+This design review is conducted monthly by the Knoxville Historic Zoning Commission (HZC), whose members are appointed by the mayor and confirmed by City Council.

-The goal of establishing a historic overlay district and reviewing proposed projects within it is not to freeze time, stall improvements, or prevent improvements to the community.
-When preservation is provided for in a meaningful way through a historic overlay, it promotes a vibrant, culturally-rich community that supports appropriate changes and allows for the contemporary use of historic buildings, but in a responsible and sensitive way that respects the larger community's agreed-upon goals and priorities.
+The goal of establishing a historic (H) overlay district and reviewing proposed projects within it is not to freeze time, stall improvements, or prevent improvements to the community.
+When preservation is provided for in a meaningful way through a historic (H) overlay district, it promotes a vibrant, culturally- rich community that supports appropriate changes and allows for the contemporary use of historic buildings, but in a responsible and sensitive way that respects the larger community's agreed-upon goals and priorities.

-DESIGN GUIDELINES: Purpose and Need
+DESIGN GUIDELINES: PURPOSE AND NEED

-Each designated historic zoning overlay (H) is accompanied by a set of design guidelines that provides a framework for achieving the design goals and objectives of the community.
+Each designated historic (H) overlay district is accompanied by a set of design guidelines that provides a framework for achieving the design goals and objectives of the community.
 Drafted with input from property owners, these guidelines represent the vision of the community in maintaining its historic character and provide the standards that help to achieve the goals of that vision.

 Property owners play a primary role in ensuring that the historic fabric of the district is appropriately preserved.
-As stewards of historic properties within the overlay, those caring for our historic building stock must make daily decisions on how best to accommodate modern-day needs while preserving the character-defining features of the places we call home.
+As stewards of historic properties within the historic (H) overlay district, those caring for our historic building stock must make daily decisions on how best to accommodate modern- day needs while preserving the character-defining features of the places we call home.
 Such decisions should be made with the historic value of the building in mind, and these decisions must also be grounded in sound and practical guidance.
 The design guidelines serve this role.

-Rooted in accepted preservation standards for exterior maintenance and rehabilitation, the guidelines provide a common language and consistent direction for all parties that work with historic buildings in the overlay.
+Rooted in accepted preservation standards for exterior maintenance and rehabilitation, the guidelines provide a common language and consistent direction for all parties that work with historic buildings in the historic (H) overlay.